v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 + Understand how to track and compare bulk FHIR imports

 ### Azure API for FHIR, FHIR-Proxy and FHIR-Bulk Loader Relationship
-The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility is an Azure component designed to work directly with Azure API for FHIR.
-FHIR-Bulk loader can connect to Azure API for FHIR either through FHIR-Proxy or directly into Azure API for FHIR.
+The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility is an Azure component designed to work directly with Azure API for FHIR, or through FHIR-Proxy into Azure API for FHIR.
 For the remainder of this challenge, we assume you are using FHIR-Bulk Loader connected directly to Azure API for FHIR (bypassing FHIR-Proxy).

 Component view of Azure API for FHIR with FHIR Bulk Loader and FHIR-Proxy.